- Our Commitment to Privacy

 We limit our collection of personal information to no more than is reasonably necessary for the user at issue to participate in our learning platform.
 Specifically, we collect the following types of information:

-- School Administrator Information: we collect registration information from a school administrator when the school administrator activates the school’s subscription account, which may include the school administrator’s own first and last name, business address and phone number, date of birth, email address, and username;
+- School Administrator Information: we collect registration information from a school administrator when the school administrator activates the school’s subscription account, which may include the school administrator’s own first and last name, business address and phone number, email address, and username;

-- Student Information: we collect registration information from a teacher or school administrator when the teacher (or school administrator) activates the account of an individual student, which may include the student’s first and last name, email address, username and other information which may include gender, race, and ethnicity;
+- Student Information: we collect registration information from a teacher or school administrator when the teacher (or school administrator) activates the account of an individual student, which may include the student’s first and last name, email address and username.

-- Schoolwork Information: we collect information contained in student homework, assignments, student compositions and reports, tests, test results, grades, and other exchanges over our learning platform;
+- Schoolwork Information: we collect information contained in student homework, assignments, student compositions and reports, tests and test results.

 - Usage Information: we collect usage, viewing & analytics.